Tatis, Reyes, Hosmer lead homer parade in Padres’ 8-1 win

 It was the 18th for Tatis and No. 27 for Reyes.

+“Nobody’s trying to tell him to go hammer the first pitch of the game, nobody’s telling him to take the first pitch of the game.”

+Hosmer hit a two-run homer off Hess in the fourth that flew over the home run deck in right-center and a three-run shot off Dillon Tate, who was making his big league debut, in the seventh that landed deep in the seats down the right-field line.
+It was the fifth career multihomer game for Hosmer, who has 15 homers this season.

 After Manny Machado tripled opening the fourth, Hosmer drove a 0-1 pitch to right to give the Padres a 4-1 lead.
 With two outs, Urias drove a 1-0 pitch into the home run deck in the right-field corner, his first.
+Urias was grazed on the lip by a pitch by Jimmy Yacabonis.
+He said he was scared but OK.

 Hosmer’s second homer came after pinch hitter Greg Garcia was hit by a pitch and Machado singled.